LisaHackett97/MS1-Dog-Daycare/README.md

 #### External Links

 - Links to animal charities included, with dog icon to left of text for visual appeal.
-It is only visible on large screens.Links will open in seperate pages.
+It is only visible on large screens.
+Links will open in seperate pages.

 ### Future Features